Songtech-0912/songtech-0912.github.io/content/intro-quantum-phys.md

 - $\mu$ is the reduced mass of the hydrogen atom, which is very close to (but not exactly equal to) $m_e$, the mass of an electron
 - $\alpha$ is the fine-structure constant and approximately equal to $1/137$

 > **An important note:** Yes, these energy eigenvalues are negative, because the Coulomb potential is negative as well.
 In fact, we say that the negative energies reflect the fact that the associated eigenstates are _bound states_, and the magnitude of their energy is the energy necessary to overcome the Coulomb potential.
-As their energies are negative, they do not have enough energy to escape the potential, and thus stay in place - the more negative the energy, the more stable and static the system.
+As their energies are negative, they do not have enough energy to escape the potential, and thus stay in place - the more negative the energy, the more energy must be put in to "kick" electrons out of place, and the stabler the system.

+The historical discovery of the solution to the Schrödinger equation for the hydrogen atom and the calculation of its eigenvalues proved to be one of the first experimental results that confirmed the predictions of quantum mechanics.
+By using $E_n = \dfrac{hc}{\lambda_n}$ with the value of $E_n = -\dfrac{m_e c^2 \alpha^2}{2n^2}$ predicted by the Schrödinger equation, the calculated wavelengths of light almost exactly matched measurements of those emitted by hydrogen.
+To read more about this discovery, see the quantum chemistry portion of the [general chemistry series](@/fundamentals-of-chemistry.md).
+This result revolutionized physics and brought quantum mechanics to its forefront.
+To this day, quantum mechanics remains the building block of modern physics.

 Later on, refinements to quantum theory found that the predicted energy levels, when also including relativistic corrections, are more accurately given by: